QubesOS/qubes-doc/ContributingHowto.md

 -   New features
 -   Artwork (plymouth themes, KDM themes, installer themes, wallpapers, etc)

-Perhaps the best starting point is to have a look at the [Open Tickets by Milestone page](https://www.qubes-os.org/trac/report/3) to see what are the most urgent tasks to do.
+Perhaps the best starting point is to have a look at the [​Open Tickets by Milestone page](https://wiki.qubes-os.org/trac/report/3) to see what are the most urgent tasks to do.

 Before you engage in some longer activity, e.g. implementing a new feature, it's always good to contact us first (preferably via the qubes-devel list), to avoid a situation when two or more independent people would work on the same feature at the same time, doubling each others work.
 When you contact us and devote to a particular task, we will create a ticket for this task with info who is working on this feature and what is the expected date of some early code to be posted.